mahdi-shafiei/minerva/README.md

 ## Data

-All HTE experimental data collected from experiments described in the manuscript are available in the `experimental_campaigns/experiments/publication/SURF_files` directory in the Simple User-Friendly Reaction Format (SURF).
+All HTE experimental data (1632 reactions) collected from experiments described in the manuscript are available in the `experimental_campaigns/experiments/publication/SURF_files` directory in the Simple User-Friendly Reaction Format (SURF).